mochahaulier/mochahaulier/README.md

 All of them are just working MVPs to show certain functionality.
 They're neither supposed to be optimised nor completely cleaned up.

-The Spring backend in the example repositories is hosted on render, with the corresponding frontend on GitHub pages.
+The Spring backend in the example repositories is hosted on render, with the corresponding React frontend on GitHub pages.

+I've tried and used several databases, MySQL, MongoDB, but in the examples I use a PostgreSQL DB that's easily set up on Render, too.
+Not that that matters much for hibernate.

 Some stuff I play around with (Tech Stack):